kyren/webrtc-unreliable/README.md

 ## Credit

-This was originally a sort of Rust / tokio port of the [WebUDP](https://github.com/seemk/WebUdp) project, so a lot of the credit for the original design goes there.
+This was originally a Rust / Tokio port of the [WebUDP](https://github.com/seemk/WebUdp) project, so the credit for the original design goes there.

 ## License